 Located about 9 kilometres west of Sapa town, Fansipan Mountain is the tallest mountain in Vietnam and belongs to Hoang Lien Son Mountain Range.
 Standing at an impressive 3,143m in height, this gigantic wonder is touted to be “the Rooftop of Indochina”.

 Conquering the mountain is a challenge itself as the trek may take you 2-3 days if you’re physically fit.
 It’s tough but it’s worth.
-You can’t even imagine what waiting for you at the summit- it’s definitely a wonder world.
+You can’t even imagine what waiting for you at the summit- it’s definitely a wonderful world.

 How to get to Fansipan